“You cannot change any society unless you take responsibility for it, unless you see yourself as belonging to it, and responsible for changing it.”

 - Grace Lee Boggs

-Belonging In Practice is a community study/practice space for white comrades to deepen political education, leadership development, & personal transformation work toward building multiracial movements for collective liberation.
+Belonging In Practice is a co-healing study/practice space for white and white-passing comrades to deepen political education, leadership development, & personal transformation work toward building multiracial movements for collective liberation.

 Belonging In Practice first began in June 2020 in response to the murder of George Floyd on May 25th, 2020.
 Like so many others, we were disgusted, grief-struck, and outraged; it's problematic that it took the loss of another black life to get white folks to care, to wake up, and consider their role in perpetuating systems of oppression that were designed to keep BIPOC disenfranchised.

+And yet, one year later we continue to witness the onslaught of police brutality against black bodies.
 As white folks, we understand the importance of coming together with other white people to deepen our anti-racist commitment in white communities and to help build multiracial movements for collective liberation.
-The intention of this community space is to do just that... through study, advocacy, and taking action.
+The intention of this community space is to do just that... through study and embodied practice.